Kevin-Kapell/my-first-playwright-project/README.md

 -Step 1 - Setup intial framework
 -Step 2 - Create code to access the URL, select the Questions, select filter and sorting.
 -Step 3 - Extract the data from the first 50 records.
+-Step 4 - Validate the information for the first 50 records.
 *Done to this point*
--Step 4 - Validate the information for the first 50 records.
--Step 5 - Change to get the information frmo first 00 records. (note that this may be easier to get all records before validating the data.
+-Step 5 - Change to get the information frmo first 100 records. (note that this may be easier to get all records before validating the data.
 -Step 6 - Clean up the code and incorporate page Objects as appropriate.
+-Step 7 - Add code to export extracted data to a text file.
+-Step 8 - Add code to add a debug utility that will output information to the console when running in debug mode.

 ### Notes and observations
 Steps 1 & 2 were simple and I was quickly able to resolve the errors within the files in the page-objects folder.